Pumpkabowo/AuthEntry/README.md

 # AuthEntry

-**AuthEntry** is a Paper plugin designed to enhance server access control by requiring new or unverified players to answer a predefined security question before gaining full interaction privileges.
+**AuthEntry** is a Minecraft paper plugin designed to enhance server access control by requiring new or unverified players to answer a predefined security question before gaining full interaction privileges.
 Until verification is complete, players are restricted from chatting, moving, or interacting.

 ## Features